-The Group assess impairment of trade receivables on a collective basis where they possess shared credit risk characteristics and have been grouped based on sector industry global default rates.
-Refer to note 12 for a detailed analysis of how the impairment requirements of IFRS 9 are applied.
+The Group assesses impairment of trade receivables on a collective basis where they possess shared credit risk characteristics and have been grouped based on sector industry global default rates.
+Refer to Note 13 for a detailed analysis of how the impairment requirements of IFRS 9 are applied.